saliaku/HUGO/Readme.md

 ```

-## Step 7: Set Up a GitHub Repository
-1. Create a new repository on GitHub.
-2. Initialize it with a README.md file.
-3. Ensure the repository name matches your GitHub username (e.g., `<username>.github.io`) to enable GitHub Pages.

-## Step 8: Push Your Site to GitHub
+## Step 7: Push Your Site to GitHub
+1.Create a Github repository.
-1. Add your GitHub repository as a remote origin:
+2. Add your GitHub repository as a remote origin:
     ```bash
     git remote add origin <repository_url>
     ```
-2. Add all files, commit, and push to GitHub:
+3. Add all files, commit, and push to GitHub:
         ```bash
     git add .
     git commit -m "Initial commit"